Payal-Rajput/Adobe-1A-solution-/README.md

 - numpy

 ## Output
-- For each ilename.pdf in /app/input, a ilename.json will be generated in /app/output.
+- For each filename.pdf in /app/input, a filename.json will be generated in /app/output.